A guide to mortgage payment holidays

 There are several important things to bear in mind:

 - While you are not making mortgage payments, you’re still racking up interest on your remaining mortgage balance.

 - When the payment holiday comes to an end, your outstanding mortgage balance and mortgage payments will be higher than they were before the holiday.

-- Even where your lender agrees this temporary solution, your credit file will be affected – this in turn could affect your ability to get credit in the future.
+- Even if your lender agrees to this temporary solution, your credit file will be affected.
+This in turn could affect your ability to get credit in the future.

 If you’re in arrears or struggling to pay your mortgage

 Use our Budget planner to work out how much you have coming in and going out and see if there’s a way you can cut non-essential spending to help you meet your mortgage payments.

 If you think you want to take a payment holiday because you’re struggling to meet your mortgage payments or in danger of falling into arrears, talk to your lender as soon as possible about an alternative solution.